karashiiro/node-machina-ffxiv/README.md

 ## Usage
 When using this module, your application must be run in Administrator mode, and the .exe needs firewall in/out privileges, since it works with FFXIV's network data.

+Please refer to the [wiki](https://github.com/karashiiro/node-machina-ffxiv/wiki) for usage.

+## Example
 ```
 const MachinaFFXIV = require('node-machina-ffxiv');
 const Machina = new MachinaFFXIV();